brownieboy/react-bootstrap-slider/README.md

 If **value** is a two member array, then the slider will have two handles: minimum and maximum.
 You should also pass win a **range** parameter set to true in this case.

 As of version 1.0.5, other values passed into the component will also passed into the underlying bootstrap-slider component via the [Object Spread Operator that's been proposed for ES2017](https://github.com/Microsoft/TypeScript/issues/7617) (yes, that's how cutting edge I am!!).
 See [seyria's documentation](https://github.com/seiyria/bootstrap-slider) for a full list of these.
-Those parameters have not all been tested yet but the `reverse` parameter definitely works, and I have included this in the demo of the vertical slider.
+Those parameters have not all been tested yet but the `reversed` parameter definitely works, and I have included this in the demo of the vertical slider.

 Version 1.0.6 fixed an issue that prevented ticks props from being rendered.
 Pass in ticks props like so: